Tilting train: Light, Rapid, Comfortable

 In 1966, a consortium of Canadian industrial firms began considering a conventionally-powered competitor to the TurboTrain, eventually emerging as the LRC (Light, Rapid, Comfortable) in the early 1970s.
-This design also used an active-tilt system, but one of very different form than the ATP.
+This design also used an active-tilt system, but one of very different form than the APT.
 The carriages rode on two C-shaped channels mounted across the top of the bogies.
 Tilt was accomplished by rams that pushed the bottom of the carriage side to side along these channels.

 Amtrak experimented with the LRC in 1980, but retired it seven years later.
-In Canada, it entered service in 1981, beating the ATP into service and becoming the first operational active-tilt system.
+In Canada, it entered service in 1981, beating the APT into service and becoming the first operational active-tilt system.
 The LRC carriages remain in use today, although the tilt mechanisms are being removed to reduce weight and maintenance costs.

 Bombardier has since used updated versions of the LRC carriages for Amtrak's Acela, the third generation of tilting ICE, the new generation of fast British trains (Super Voyager) and the experimental JetTrain.

 Advanced Passenger Train

-The Advanced Passenger Train (APT) was initially an experimental project by British Rail, with the train entering service in 1984.
+The Advanced Passenger Train (APT) was initially an experimental project by British Rail, with the train entering limited service in December 1981.
 Although eventually abandoned, the train was the pioneer of active tilt to negotiate tight curves at higher speeds than previous passive tilting trains.
-For various reasons, political and technical, after running in service for a year, the train was withdrawn.

-In the 1970s and 1980s, British Rail wanted an advanced fast train to negotiate the UK's twisting and winding Victorian-era rail system.
+In the 1970s and 1980s, British Rail wanted an advanced fast train to negotiate Britain's twisting and winding Victorian-era rail system.
 Conventional trains were limited in speed due to the curvature of the network.

 Engineers at the research division, opened in 1964, had done fundamental work on vehicle dynamics, with the APT to a degree an extension of this.
 The existing Chief Mechanical and Electrical Engineers department was overlooked by the new project, creating resentment with its engineers.
-The work included experimentation with aluminium bodies, turbines, suspension and bogies, and active tilt.
+The work included experimentation with aluminium bodies, turbines, suspension and bogies, in cab signalling, automatic train protection, and active tilt.

 The APT-E (E for experimental) was powered by gas turbines; the APT-P (P for prototype) was electric.
 With no tilting, the train was developed to break the British rail speed record.
 Tilting trains using passive tilt were not new, but it was uncommon and not widely implemented.
 The engineers decided that active tilt was the key to negotiating curves at much higher speeds.